coder-mike/SimpleTestingSublime/README.md

 This is a Sublime Text 2 package that adds some support for the [SimpleTesting](https://github.com/coretick/SimpleTesting) unit test framework.

 Features:
-* Adds syntax support for TEST and ASSERT macros with a modified version of the original Sublime Text 2 C/C++ grammars.
+* Adds syntax support for TEST and ASSERT macros with a modified version of the original Sublime Text 2 C/C++ grammars.e